scummvm/scummvm/doc/docportal/advanced_topics/understand_audio.rst

 What is MIDI?
 ======================

 MIDI is a communications protocol for musical information; it can be likened to digital sheet music.
 By itself, MIDI is not sound.
-Hardware or software synthesizers create (synthesize) audio by interpreting the information given to them via the MIDI protocol.
+Hardware or software synthesizers create (synthesize) audio by interpreting the information given to them by the MIDI protocol.

 While some older soundcards (and a few modern ones) have their own hardware-based synthesizers, this is relatively rare.
 Generally, soundcard drivers work with software synthesizers to interpret MIDI and output audio.